-The increase in staff that resulted from a budget change proposal approved to address the increased demands of AB 52 on the Commission has allowed the Commission to provide SB 18 lists and Sacred Land Inventory searches more expeditiously to lead agencies, consultants, and developers.
-A second budget change proposal and legislation (SB 92, Chapter 26, Statutes of 2017) will allow the Commission to charge a reasonable fee related to the costs of searching and maintaining the Sacred Lands Inventory and SB 18 lists, including staff time.
+The increase in staff in 2015 that resulted from a budget change proposal approved to address the increased demands of AB 52 on the Commission has allowed the Commission to provide SB 18 lists and Sacred Lands Inventory searches more expeditiously to lead agencies, consultants, and developers.
+A second budget change proposal and legislation (SB 92, Chapter 26, Statutes of 2017) will allow the Commission to charge a reasonable fee related to the costs of searching and maintaining the Sacred Lands Inventory and SB 18 lists, including staff time, and will result in the hiring of additional staff.
 The new staff brought with them expertise in mapping, tribal history, anthropology, environmental review, and law.
-One new staff member came with significant prior experience with tribes and AB 52 .
+One new staff member came with significant prior experience with tribes and AB 52.
+Another served as a member of her tribe's tribal council.